photobooth-app/photobooth-docs/docs/setup/configuration/synchronize.md

 ```

 After the configuration is finished, please ensure in the Rclone WebUI → Explorer that the remote loads properly.
+If you encounter issues, please research the internet to properly setup Rclone remotes.

 #### App Configuration

+!!! danger

+    The app will delete unknown files from the target without further confirmation.
+Double check to choose the correct subdir as target!
+    The app needs exclusive access to the folder!
+It is recommended to lock the ftp-server login credentials to a specific folder only to avoid any data loss and data leakage because the credentials are only obfuscated by Rclone in it's configuration file.

 Next step is to tell the photobooth-app to use the remote configured.
 In the admin center go to the synchronization configuration and add a new remote to the list: